tyjehut/l_en/README.md

 # l.tyjehut.ch
-Eine gratis Alternative zu Linktree usw. mit automatischem Hell- und Dunkelmodus.
+A free alternative to Linktree etc. with automatic light and dark modes.

-## Funktionen
+## Features
-* Es hat Links.
+* It has links
-* Du kannst sie anklicken.
+* You can click them.
-* Es sieht okay aus.
+* It looks okay.